Tim Anderson, Director, Institute for the Humanities

 - Students will not be permitted to take any 500-level course that they have already taken at the undergraduate 400 level.

-- Art History/Art Studio students must take at least two 600-level courses offered by the Department of Art.
+- Art History/Visual Studies students must take at least two 600-level courses offered by the Department of Art.
 Students must take ARTH 610 Visual Arts Across Media and Time.
 Graduate courses taken through departments other than Humanities and Art/Art History will count toward the M.A. only if they are approved in advance by the chair of Art or its director of graduate studies.

 - Communication students must take at least two 600-level graduate courses offered by the Department of Communication and Theatre Arts.
 Courses taken through departments other than Humanities and Communication and Theatre Arts must correspond to the student's declared concentration area.
 No more than six credit hours may be concentrated in any one department other than Humanities or Communication and Theatre Arts.